 Health Requirements All applicants and students are required to supply the Student Health Services Office with evidence of having been vaccinated against measles, mumps and rubella (MMR) and the results of a tuberculin skin test taken no earlier than six months prior to the beginning of the entry term.
-Submit the documents described below prior to enrollment, or subsequent enrollment will be denied, and no transcript of record will be released.
-One exception is made: foreign applicants must submit health documents before the I-20 Visa will be issued.
+Prior to the registration period, submit the documents described below in order to be eligible to enroll in classes.
+(NOTE: F-1 visa international applicants must submit health documents before the I-20 will be issued.)

-Present written documentation (if born in or after 1957) of receiving a vaccination against measles, mumps, and rubella (MMR), administered after the individual was one year of age.
+- 1. Present written documentation (if born in or after 1957) of receiving a vaccination against measles, mumps, and rubella (MMR), administered after the individual was one year of age.
 In the case of measles and rubella, only vaccination dates during or after 1968 are acceptable.
-Exemptions from these immunization requirements are allowed where

-- medically indicated or if in conflict with religious beliefs. - 2.
+Exemptions from these immunization requirements are allowed where medically indicated or if in conflict with religious beliefs. - 2.
 Have a PPD (Purified Protein Derivative) skin test to be sure that she or he is free of tuberculosis.
 (This requirement applies also to any returning student who has not enrolled for two or more regular semesters.)
 Students who show positive PPD results will be referred to the Guam Department of Public Health and Social Services for clearance prior to enrollment.
 The University reserves the right to require annual PPD testing for those foreign (I-20) students who leave Guam for places other than the U.S. before returning to UOG.

 Right to Appeal Applicants or former students who have been denied admission to the University and feel that extenuating circumstances exist, may submit a request for appeal to the Registrar's Office for review and evaluation.
-Appeal forms are available at the Records Office.
+Appeal forms are available at the Admissions and Records Office.

 New Student Placement Examination All entering freshmen must take the English and Mathematics Placement Examinations prior to registration.
-All transfer students are required to take the examinations and may only be exempted if an official transcript from an accredited U.S. college or university has been submitted indicating the completion with a "C" or better in the following: (1) three semester hours of college English for exemption from the English exam and (2) three semester hours in intermediate algebra, college algebra, or finite math for exemption from the math exam.
+All transfer students are required to take the examinations and may only be exempted if an official transcript from an accredited U.S. college or university has been submitted indicating the completion with a "C" or better in the following: (1) three semester hours of college English for exemption from the English exam and (2) three semester hours in intermediate algebra, college algebra, or finite math for exemption from the Math exam.